Curse

 But

-then came 1997, and Curse Toast’s
+then came Curse Toast’s

 third release, the legendary “Silver